 July 06, 2017

 A new NIH grant establishes a national research consortium focused on improving the diagnosis and understanding the cause for Dementia with Lewy Bodies (DLB).
 The multi-center study, led by principal investigator James Leverenz, M.D., of Cleveland Clinic and (former UW ADRC researcher), is aimed at finding DLB biomarkers, which can assist with diagnosis, detect disease progression, and ultimately measure response to treatment.
-Dr. Debbie Tsuang, co-investigator in the UW ADRC Clinical Core, runs the DLB Consortium Study site at the VA Puget Sound Health Care Center/University of Washington, one of the nine participating clinical centers.
+Dr. Debby Tsuang, co-investigator in the UW ADRC Clinical Core, runs the DLB Consortium Study site at the VA Puget Sound Health Care Center/University of Washington, one of the nine participating clinical centers.

 “DLB research has previously been hindered by the need for large groups of patients to study in a consistent manner over time,” said Dr. Leverenz.
 “The Dementia with Lewy Bodies Consortium will address this issue by bringing together a group of experts to study a large number of patients from across the country.
 By working together, our aim is to improve diagnosis and develop new therapies for patients.”